h0rzn/dbml-tools/README.md

 ```

 ## Parser Coverage
-Internal parser is using tree-sitter and currently only supports few language features.
+Internal parser is using tree-sitter and currently only partly supports language features.
+For further details see [Parser-Limitations.md](./limitations.md).

 ## LSP Coverage
 `textDocument/definition`